Stuart co-designed and helped make happen

 Portland Tribune, March 2016

 I have worked on homeless issues since 1990, from housing, to shelters, to innovative solutions that focus on effectively addressing the challenge.
 I designed the national award winning Simone Hotel for homeless, numerous other shelters and homeless housing projects.
 My Kah San Chako Haws project for NAYA featured a studio unit that was designed for homeless singles and couples.
 I was the designer for ImHomeToo, innovative modular units for homeless that are designed to lower unit cost and increase the quantity of homeless housing.
+And I helped design and make happen the MicroBlok shown above.
 I am a consensus builder who has produced solutions that get built.

 Why I am the right candidate to address homelessness: